Spring 2019: TBA

 - “Love or Hate: The First Emperor on Screen,” Asian Cinema, Vol. 20, No. 2 (Fall/Winter 2009): 39-67.

 - "The Imperial-Time Regime: The Chinese Empire in the Age of Globalization," Journal of the Southwest Conference on Asian Studies, Volume 6, 2008, 132-153.

 I came to the United States to study economics and finance.
 Like many young people, I was following my parents’ expectations, intending to become a financial expert.
 Yet a deeply ingrained love for literature and culture eventually drew me to the field of modern Chinese literature and film.
 I am most interested in the conjunction of history and literature, taking literary/visual text as a creative site of contested ideologies and discourses, historical consciousness and unconscious, and individual subjectivity and collective agency.
-I try to discern a paradigmatic pattern of historical thinking beneath the symptomatic manifestations of literature in different time periods.
-My current research project deals with the ways modern writers and producers have represented pre-modern Chinese empires.
+In my first book project, Imperial-Time-Order, I tried to discern a paradigmatic pattern of historical thinking beneath the symptomatic manifestations of literature in different time periods.
+It deals with the ways modern writers and producers have represented pre-modern Chinese empires.
 Through close readings of the texts in relation to historical contexts, I suggest that revolutionary change and historical continuity have both shaped the imaginations of Chinese Empire, and a deeply-rooted historical way of thinking has helped define reality.
-In the field of media studies, I am drawn to the relationship between visuality and identity, in particular, the question of how the minority groups (including women, ethnic minorities, and marginal groups in the society) are represented in media, and how these unstable representations are constitutive elements of their identity formation in an increasingly connected global context.
+My current research focuses on the intersection between literature and economic thought in modern China.
+In the field of media studies, I am drawn to the relationship between of visuality and identity, paying special attention to visual representations of trauma, memory, and historical consciousness.